dkoiman/SpaceShipExperienceMod/README.md

 #### Rank bonuses

-At this point in time the rank is purely cosmetic and doesn't add any bonuses.
+So far rank serves two purposes:
+1) Cosmetic
+2) Winning space battle provides a boost to faction support depending on the highest ship rank in the fleet and power balance of the fleets.
+   Current formula is:

+   RANK_IDX - Numerical representation of rank, Rookie - 0, Soldier - 1 etc.
+              The highest rank in the fleet is used for calculations.
+   RANK_FACTOR = RANK_IDX * RANK_IDX / 5
+   FLEET_FACTOR = ALLY_POWER / FOE_POWER
+   POPULARITY_GAIN = RANK_FACTOR * FLEET_FACTOR

-There are plans to add various effects based on rank of ships in fleets.
+There are plans to add more effects based on rank of ships in fleets, including negative effects for loses.

 ### Utility Ship Hull

 The mod adds a new hull type that can carry a single utility module.
-The ship hull is unlocked with `Spacedock` tech.
+The ship hull is unlocked with `SpaceDock` faction project.
 This ship type is the only design that is allowed to carry the special utility modules added with this mod.

 ### Deep Space Repair